 DLM ADD POLICY test_policy TIER TO TABLE ENGINE=CSV STORAGE=OSS READ ONLY

-The DLM policy is named test_policy.
-When the table contains more than three partitions, cold data is archived from the current table to OSS in the CSV format.
+The DLM policy for this table is named test_policy.
+When the number of partitions exceeds three, cold data from the current table is transferred to OSS in CSV format.
 The archived table is named sales_history and is read-only.
+If the archived OSS table does not exist, an OSS table is automatically created, and an OSS_FILE_FILTER is created on the id and name columns.

-2. The DLM policies of the current table are stored in the mysql.dlm_policies system table.
-You can view the details of the DLM policies in this system table.
-For more information about the mysql.dlm_policies system table, see Table formats.
-Execute the following DDL policy to view the mysql.dlm_policies system table:
+The DLM policy for the current table is stored in the mysql.dlm_policies system table.
+You can view the details of the DLM policy in this table.
+For more information about the mysql.dlm_policies table, see Table schema description.
+View the schema information of the mysql.dlm_policies table.

 *************************** 1. row ***************************